pulumi/pulumi-hugo/themes/default/content/blog/api-gateway-to-eventbridge/index.md

 ![Figure 1: Write new orders to the database](./figure-1.png)

 It'd definitely work, and again, it's quite common.
 But at some point, you might find this tight coupling between API Gateway and Lambda too limiting.
-Say you wanted to be notified whenever a new order was received --- with a Slack message, maybe, in one of your team's shared workspace channels.
+Say you wanted to be notified whenever a new order was received, with a Slack message, maybe, in one of your team's shared workspace channels.
 Under the current design, you'd probably add a few lines of code to the Lambda function to import an HTTP library and make a call to the Slack API to post the message:

 ![Figure 2: Also notify Slack](./figure-2.png)